 The Native American tribes had pet names for George Armstrong Custer.
 The Crow called him Child of the Morning Star, the Cheyenne labeled him Yellow Hair, but the Lakota Sioux referred to him as Long ...

 On June 25, 1876, George Armstrong Custer rode into legend—and oblivion.
-During this military engagement, all 210 soldiers ...
+During this military engagement, all 210 soldiers under Custer's immediate command were killed along Montana's Little Bighorn ...

 Taken in 1876 at Fort Abraham Lincoln in the Dakota Territory, this photo shows three members of Gen. George Armstrong Custer's family dressed to play charades.
 Custer's sister, Maggie (left), his ...